cityofaustin/open-data-manual/metadata.md

 **Public**

 #### `Related Datasets`
 **Purpose:**  Separate datasets that may be useful together.
 Some of these exist already and have been incorporated into GIS maps -- awesome.
 Let's say, bike paths, public parks events, and bus schedules.
-All different kinds of data, but if a person is looking at one they might say "oh hey, that one is useful too..."
-Could also link datasets with their charted subsets.
+All different kinds of data, but if a person Probably superceded by Category
-**Granularity:**  title/url
-**Public**
+**Granularity:**  title and URL with those character limits **Public**

 #### `Data Dictionary`